Recruitment: The evolution of the first impression

 Even fact will not change first impressions

 Headshot London, who are a commercial photographic agency, tell us “Almost every client and/or company employee we shoot now has, as part of their photographic brief- requirements for Linkedin portraits“.
-They have seen a huge rise in the amount of clients that come in for professional head shots, ranging from people who are just starting out in their career, to the well-established top executives.
-The styles of portrait range considerably from standard looking portraits to more and more interestingly lit, character portraits as people discover better aesthetic values in order to get noticed by other professionals.
+They have seen a huge rise in the amount of clients that come in for professional head shots.
+Ranging from people who are just starting out in their career, to the well-established top executives.
+The styles of portrait range considerably from standard looking portraits to more and more interestingly lit, character portraits.
+The range increases as people discover better aesthetic values in order to get noticed by other professionals.
 This goes to show that whilst you might not be able to invest in professional pictures, you should make sure that you put some thought and effort into the picture you choose.

 Closing the deal in person – Now put on Your Tailored Suit